bobbyluig/eclipse/docs/src/tutorial.md

 ### Decision Making

 The most basic decision is where to move the robot.
 In particular, what forward and rotational speeds are desired.
 This type of decision making can be done by using vision data in a PID loop.
 Other types of decision making literally involve a bunch of if statements.
 I have personally not gone any further than the basic motion decision making, although obtaining the required data to make the decision is the harder part.
-A lot of testing and tweaking of parmeters may be required.
+A lot of testing and tweaking of parameters may be required.

 ### Code